Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Introduction

+Overall, the main contributions of our paper are tri-fold: i) We identify the default-answer bias that existed in the previous patient simulator and {propose a propensity-based patient simulator~(PBPS) using the novel propensity latent matching}; ii) we also identify the distributional inquiry bias and propose a novel MDA agent, progressive assurance agent, to eliminate the distributional bias via intervention; iii) we develop a neuro-inspired `decision threshold' mechanism for addressing the sequential discrimination problems, which seamlessly connects the inquiry and discrimination to make reliable and interpretable decisions.
+Considering the addressed causality issues, we name our framework, consisting of PBPS and P2A, as Causality-Aware MDA (CA-MDA).
+Experimental results demonstrate that: i) our PBPS is superior in answering counterfactual symptom inquiry and generating more informative answers; ii) our P2A advances in capturing the symptom-disease relationship and generalizing it to out-of-distribution cases, and also possesses the advantage of sample-efficient and robustness.

 The remainder of this paper is organized as follows.
-Section 2 comprehensively reviews the existing MAD agents based on reinforcement learning and related techniques.
-Section 3 introduces the background of reinforcement learning and the counterfactual symptom inquiry.
-Section 4 presents the details of the proposed framework CSMAD~(PBPS + P2A).
-Section 5 presents the experimental results and human evaluation on two public benchmarks with comprehensive evaluation protocols, as well as comparisons with competing alternatives.
-Finally, Section 6 concludes this paper.
+Section 2 comprehensively reviews the related works.
+Section 3 presents the background of CA-MDA and the limitation of RL-based formulation.
+Section 4 elaborates on our CA-MAD and Section 5 shows the experimental results and human evaluation of two public MDA benchmarks with comprehensive evaluation protocols.
+Section 6 concludes this paper.